seanox/aspect-js/manual/en/introduction.md

 ### Events

 Events and their callback methods are another way of monitoring test execution.
-The callback methods are registered at the Test-API for corresponding events and then work similar to the monitor.
+The callback methods are registered at the Test API for corresponding events and then work similar to the monitor.

 ```javascript